rafabernad/Labs/Carousels/README.md

 	{name: "carousel", kind: "newness.Carousel", fit: true, onGetLeft: "getLeft", onGetRight: "getRight"}

-Use setCenterView to set the center view, and the `onGetLeft` and `onGetRight` events to build a scrolling list of views.
+Use `setCenterView` to set the center view, and the `onGetLeft` and `onGetRight` events to build a scrolling list of views.
+Each view is created specifically for each page, so you can use diferent kinds for different pages.

 	create: function() {
 		this.inherited(arguments);